Adam Beckman

-Adam Beckman (born May 10, 2001) is a Canadian professional ice hockey forward currently playing for the Iowa Wild in the American Hockey League (AHL) as a prospect to the Minnesota Wild of the National Hockey League (NHL).
-He was drafted by the Wild in the third round, 75th overall, in the 2019 NHL Entry Draft and eventually made his debut on October 30, 2021.
+Adam Beckman (born May 10, 2001) is a Canadian professional ice hockey forward for the Bridgeport Islanders of the American Hockey League (AHL) while under contract to the New York Islanders of the National Hockey League (NHL).
+He was drafted by the Minnesota Wild in the third round, 75th overall, of the 2019 NHL entry draft and made his NHL debut in October 2021.

 Early life

 Beckman was born on May 10, 2001, in Saskatoon, Saskatchewan, to parents Janet and Dale.
 He is the youngest of three siblings, with an older brother and older sister.
 His sister Sydney also played ice hockey growing up, while his cousins Grace and Sophie are collegiate athletes for the Wisconsin Badgers.